otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

    • How many samples were multiplexed together in this RAD library? (*Hint:* count the lines.)

-   • Similarly to what we saw aboveou will need to specify the two restriction enzymes used to construct the library (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of barcodes, the output directory (ddsamples) and specify that process_radtags clean, discard, and rescue reads.
+   • Similarly to what we saw above, you will need to specify the two restriction enzymes used to construct the library (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of barcodes, the output directory (ddsamples) and specify that process_radtags clean, discard, and rescue reads.
 Do not forget to specify the inline index and the fact that you are providing               paired-end reads.